center-key/recursive-exec/README.md

    List out all source files.

 ## C) Application Code
-Even though **recursive-exec** is primarily intended for build scripts, the package can easily be used programmatically in ESM and TypeScript projects.
+Even though **recursive-exec** is primarily intended for build scripts, the package can be used programmatically in ESM and TypeScript projects.

 Example:
 ``` typescript